How to Get Your Local Business on Google: Complete UK Guide 2025

 Build Local Citations

 A local citation is any online mention of your business name, address, and phone number — on directories, review sites, or local websites.
-The more consistent citations you have across the web, the more confident Google becomes that your business information is accurate, which improves your local rankings.
+Consistent citations help reinforce that your business information is accurate.

 Start with the major UK directories: Yell.com, FreeIndex, Thomson Local, Bing Places, Apple Maps, and your local council's business directory.
 Then look for industry-specific directories relevant to your sector.